 OBLIGATIONS OF USERS WHO OWN OR OPERATE DISTRIBUTION SYSTEMS

-Any User who owns or operates a Distribution System shall submit a request to The Company for an Evaluation of Transmission Impact upon an application for or acceptance of (as agreed between The Company and the User) a connection to and/or for the use of that User’s Distribution System from a Relevant Embedded Power Station For the purposes of this section 6.5, Relevant Embedded Power Station shall also include a group of Embedded Power Stations which collectively would be considered equivalent to a Relevant Embedded Power Station.
+Any User who owns or operates a Distribution System shall submit a request to The Company for an Evaluation of Transmission Impact:

+i. in the case of a Transmission Evaluation Application under Paragraph 6.5.1 (e) i upon an application for or acceptance of (as agreed between The Company and the User) for a connection to and/or for the use of that User’s Distribution System from a Relevant Embedded Power Station

+ii. in the case of a Modification Application under Paragraph 6.5.1 (e) ii to establish the Transmission Impact Assessment process (‘Appendix G’) in the Bilateral Connection Agreement.
+For the avoidance of doubt this Modification Application does not go through the Gated Application and Offer Process.

+For the purposes of this section 6.5, Relevant Embedded Power Station shall also include a group of Embedded Power Stations which collectively would be considered equivalent to a Relevant Embedded Power Station.

 Should the User be uncertain as to whether an Embedded Power Station (either singularly or as part of a group) has a significant impact on the NETS and should be classed as a Relevant Embedded Power Station, the User shall submit a request to The Company for an Evaluation of Transmission Impact on behalf of the Embedded Power Station as per Paragraph 6.5.1(c).
 For avoidance of doubt, such significant impact will be deemed if the Embedded Power Station involves an Active Power, Apparent Power, Reactive Power, kiloamp or kilovolt value larger than as advised by The Company to the User.

-Any User who owns or operates a Distribution System shall not Energise the connection between a Relevant Embedded Power Station and its Distribution System nor permit the use of its Distribution System by the same until an Evaluation of Transmission Impact has concluded (as per paragraphs 6.5.5.6, 6.5.5.7, 6.5.8.5 or any other processes as agreed under 6.5.1(e)) and;
+Any User who owns or operates a Distribution System shall not Energise the connection between a Relevant Embedded Power Station or Large Embedded Power Station and its Distribution System nor permit the use of its Distribution System by the same until, in the case of a Relevant Embedded Power Station an Evaluation of Transmission Impact has concluded (as per paragraphs 6.5.5.6, 6.5.5.7, 6.5.8.5 ), and otherwise;

-The Company has confirmed to the User that all Transmission Reinforcement Works associated with the Relevant Embedded Power Station listed in the relevant Construction Agreement (if any were identified) have been completed, and
+The Company has confirmed to the User that all Transmission Reinforcement Works associated with the Relevant Embedded Power Station or Large Embedded Power Station listed in the relevant Construction Agreement (if any were identified) have been completed, and

-in the case of a Relevant Embedded Medium Power Station or a Relevant Embedded Small Power Station, The Company and the User have confirmed that the requirements of the Evaluation of Transmission Impact have been fulfilled, or
+in the case of a Relevant Embedded Power Station, The Company and the User have confirmed that the requirements of the Evaluation of Transmission Impact have been fulfilled, or

-in the case of a Relevant Embedded Medium Power Station or a Relevant Embedded Small Power Station which is the subject of a Bilateral Agreement, The Company has confirmed to the User who owns or operates the relevant Distribution System that the person owning or operating the plant has, where required, completed the Use of System Application (Generators) and has entered into a Bilateral Agreement in the appropriate form with The Company, or
+in the case of a Relevant Embedded Power Station which is the subject of a Bilateral Agreement, The Company has confirmed to the User who owns or operates the relevant Distribution System that the person owning or operating the plant has, where required, completed the Use of System Application (Generators) for a Gate 2 Offer and has entered into a Bilateral Agreement in the appropriate form with The Company, or

-in the case of a Large Power Station, the Large Power Station has entered into a Bilateral Agreement in the appropriate form with The Company and (if such person is not already a party to CUSC) has entered into an Accession Agreement.
+in the case of a Large Embedded Power Station, the Large Embedded Power Station has made a Gate 2 Application and entered into a Bilateral Agreement in the appropriate form with The Company and (if such person is not already a party to CUSC) has entered into an Accession Agreement.

 Sub-paragraph (a) shall not apply to any User who owns or operates a Distribution System that is not directly or indirectly connected to the National Electricity Transmission System.

-The User may request that the Evaluation of Transmission Impact is undertaken by The Company using one of the following options;
+The User shall request that the Evaluation of Transmission Impact is undertaken by The Company using one of the following options;

-Statement of Works and Confirmation of Project Progression (as documented in paragraph 6.5.5)
+Transmission Evaluation Application (as documented in paragraph 6.5.5)

-Transmission Impact Assessment (as documented in paragraph 6.5.8)
+Transmission Impact Assessment (establishing “Appendix G”) (as documented in paragraph 6.5.8)